The stuff of barbarism- a baby torn from a loving mother for ever.

 John Hemming here argues why this is happening and produces evidence that this has not helped child protection by decreasing the number of child deaths, abuse and neglect

-And it is illegal under Human Rights and EU law which states that when taking a child into care, the European courts are prepared to give domestic authorities a wide margin of appreciation and this is not normally in breach of Art 8, P, C and S v The United Kingdom 35 EHRR 31, as
+And it is illegal under Human Rights and EU law. which states that when taking a child into care, the European courts are prepared to give domestic authorities a wide margin of appreciation and this is not normally in breach of Art 8, P, C and S v The United Kingdom 35 EHRR 31,

 “a temporary measure to be discontinued as soon as circumstances allow,” but in the UK it is forever.